 Consolidation: From 2010, Guido Dumarey consolidated metal components manufacturers of Belgium and France into his new 100%-owned automotive related holding PUNCH Metals International.
 Some activities, such as PUNCH Metals Montataire, were restructured over the course of 2013.
 All remaining parts in Punch Powertrain were sold off in 2010.

 Creating and saving jobs: The end of 2012 saw PUNCH Metals International (now PUNCH Motive International) acquire General Motors Strasbourg (France), which was renamed into PUNCH Powerglide Strasbourg.
 PUNCH Powerglide produces automatic transmissions for BMW, ZF and Chinese, Russian and Indian OEMs.
-PUNCH invested 250 million Euros in the production capacity and in the development of new transmissions and built a group with more than 500 million Euros revenue in 2017.
+PUNCH invested 250 million Euros in the production capacity and in the development of new transmissions and built a group which exceeded in 2017 the 500 million Euros revenue mark.

 Forging ahead: In December of 2013, PUNCH Corporation acquired the forging factory of Benteler Automotive in St. Ursanne in Switzerland and renamed it into Thecla Pun.ch Umform.
 In 2015, the company's activities stopped and in 2017 PUNCH Corporation established the company PUNCH Precision Detva, in Slovakia, in order to start forging activities for third parties in Slovakia.